jon-jacky/Piety/editors/ed.md

 [http://plan9.bell-labs.com/magic/man2html/1/ed](http://plan9.bell-labs.com/magic/man2html/1/ed)
 and
 [http://man.cat-v.org/plan_9/1/ed](http://man.cat-v.org/plan_9/1/ed).
-There is a brief tutorial at a recent [blog](http://blog.sanctum.geek.nz/actually-using-ed/), with more comments and links at [HN](https://news.ycombinator.com/item?id=4120513).
+There is a manual at [GNU](http://www.gnu.org/software/ed/manual/ed_manual.html), and a brief tutorial at a [blog](http://blog.sanctum.geek.nz/actually-using-ed/), with more comments and links at [HN](https://news.ycombinator.com/item?id=4120513).

 The *sam* editor is described at